guides

 DoTheBeauty's dashboard gives salon owners a real-time view of appointments, revenue, client activity, and team utilisation — automatically updated as appointments complete and bills finalise.
 No manual reporting, no spreadsheet exports required.

-What a management platform should do: a working checklist
+What salon management software should include: a working checklist

 When evaluating any platform as a management system (not just a booking tool), these are the questions worth asking: